-2.1.10 Risks relating to the Group's participation in the Deposit Guarantee Scheme and resolution fund may result in the Group to incur additional costs
+2.1.9 Risks relating to the Group's participation in the Deposit Guarantee Scheme and resolution fund may result in the Group to incur additional costs

 On the Faroe Islands and other jurisdictions, deposit guarantee schemes and similar funds (each, a "Deposit Guarantee Scheme") have been implemented from which compensation for deposits may become payable to customers of financial services firms in the event that such financial services firm is unable to pay, or unlikely to pay, claims against it.
-Revised legislation regarding the Danish Deposit Guarantee Scheme redefines the Danish scheme as a premium based scheme funded by the banking sector itself, such that the participating banks' (including the Issuer) payments into the scheme will be more stable every year in profit and loss terms.
+Revised legislation regarding the Danish Deposit

+Guarantee Scheme redefines the Danish scheme as a premium based scheme funded by the banking sector itself, such that the participating banks' (including the Issuer) payments into the scheme will be more stable every year in profit and loss terms.
 The calculation of premium will be based on each participating bank's covered deposits and the relevant bank's risk profile.
-The premium payments will stop when a target level of 0.8 per cent. of covered deposits has been reached.
-In addition, the Issuer contributes to the Danish resolution fund established as the Danish resolution financing arrangement under the BRRD, which capital must amount to 1.0 per cent. of the covered deposits of all Danish credit institutions by 31 December 2024.
-The future target level of funds to be accumulated in Deposit Guarantee Schemes and resolution funds across different EU countries may exceed the minimum levels provided for in the BRRD, Directive 2014/49/EU, as amended from time to time, (the "Revised Deposit Guarantee Schemes Directive") and in EU Regulation No 806/2014, as amended from time to time and EU Regulation No 81/2015, as amended from time to time of the European Parliament and of the Council establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism and a Single Resolution Fund (the latter of which will be relevant should Denmark choose to participate in the Single Resolution Mechanism).
+The premium payments will stop when a target level of 0.8 per cent of covered deposits has been reached.
+In addition, the Issuer contributes to the Danish resolution fund established as the Danish resolution financing arrangement under the BRRD, which capital must amount to 1.0 per cent of the covered deposits of all Danish credit institutions by 31 December 2024.
+The future target level of funds to be accumulated in Deposit Guarantee Schemes and resolution funds across different EU countries may exceed the minimum levels provided for in the BRRD, Directive 2014/49/EU, as amended from time to time (the "Revised Deposit Guarantee Schemes Directive"), and in EU Regulation No 806/2014, as amended from time to time and EU Regulation No 81/2015, as amended from time to time of the European Parliament and of the Council establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism and a Single Resolution Fund (the latter of which will be relevant should Denmark choose to participate in the Single Resolution Mechanism).
 Both the BRRD and the Revised Deposit Guarantee Schemes Directive are implemented in Danish law as referred to in the risk factor "Resolution tools and powers under the BRRD" in section 2.2.2 below and by Consolidated Act no. 356 of 2 April 2020 on Depositor and Investor Guarantee Scheme as amended from time to time.
+Adjustments to the relevant Faroese regulation relating to solvency and liquidity requirements of financial businesses to implement, inter alia, the Revised Deposit Guarantee Schemes Directive have been made by executive order no. 561 of 11 May 2023.